 Cajun Pork Tenderloin with Braised Greens

-- 3 slices bacon, thinly sliced crosswise
+- 3 slices bacon, thinly sliced

 - 1 small red onion, sliced

 - 1 teaspoon dried oregano